junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The shrieking angelic voice that answers him is even more pained than the previous one he heard.
 Dean can't imagine what it is that Cas is saying.

 The vultures gather back closer as Cas's wings flapping increasingly slower and visibly more exhausted and heavy.
 One of the creatures land the claws on his wings in the mid sky, more followed.
 A burst of new smell of copper and iron outburst in the air.
+A rain of crimson starts falling onto the ground.

 Dean yells, "Cas, watch out!"
 But there is nothing he can do.
 Some of the birds hovers back, diving in his direction.
 Feet away, then inches away.